Biodesign Innovation Course

 Seasoned professors with backgrounds in medicine, engineering, and business, and successful track records inventing and commercializing important health technologies.
 They provide a combination of didactic and hands-on learning.

-Clinicians from Stanford Health Care who help students find a network of clinical contacts.
+Physicians from Stanford Health Care who help students access a network of clinical contacts.

 Subject Matter Experts

-Specialists from the medtech industry who consult with the teams on specific aspects of their plans (e.g., intellectual property, regulation, reimbursement).
+Specialists from the health technology industry who consult with the teams on specific aspects of their plans (e.g., intellectual property, regulation, reimbursement, business models).

 Corporate and Venture Investors